Cité des Papes (City of Popes)

 Avignon is ancient, full of history, life, youth, art, music and activity.
 Just to "see" the town itself, you could wander the narrow streets inside the fortified walls for days without tiring of them.
 Avignon is a UNESCO World Heritage Site.
 Market day Daily, Sat, Sun.

-A great shopping area, with pedestrian streets without automobiles (not always the case in France), and loads of shops of all kinds.
-Southeast of the Place de l'Horloge: rue des Marchands, rue Rouge and ajoining streets are full of clothing and other shops.
+Avignon has a great shopping area, with pedestrian streets without automobiles (not always the case in France), and loads of shops of all kinds.
+Southeast of the Place de l'Horloge: rue des Marchands, rue Rouge and adjoining streets are full of clothing and other shops.

 Place de l'Horloge

-A long square in front of the Hôtel de Ville, with terrace cafés along both sides and the "Belle Epoque" carrousel at the top end.
-Both streets at the top end of the Place d'Horloge lead to the Place du Palais and the Palace of the Popes.
+This is the long square in front of the Hotel de Ville, with terrace cafés along both sides and the "Belle Epoque" carrousel at the top end.
+During the summer this square is packed with people and activity.
+Both of the streets at the top end of the Place d'Horloge lead to the Place du Palais and the Palace of the Popes.

 Place du Palais